 - For all projects approved after January 1, 2013, MMSD requires all project personnel to undergo a CRC.
 This includes the principal investigator if he or she is actively involved in data collection and/or analysis.
 Current MMSD employees are exempt from this requirement.

 - All project personnel must also submit a signed copy of the MMSD External Researcher Confidentiality and Mandatory Reporting Statements.
-More information is available here.
+More information is provided here.

 - The CRC and CMR last for the duration of the project.
-If researchers on the project have undergone the CRC/CMR process within the current school year, they do not need to repeat the requirement.
+If researchers on the project have undergone the CRC/CMR process for a different project within the current academic year, they do not need to repeat the requirement.

 - Studies that are approved for recruitment only - where researchers will not have any contact with students in the school, all research will happen off-site, and the research does not involve MMSD at all besides recruitment - do not need to undergo the CRC and CMR requirements.